wg-perception/transparent_objects/readme.rst

 Transparent objects
 ===================
 This module enables recognition and pose estimation of transparent objects.
-For details of the algorithm see the paper "Recognition and Pose Estimation of Rigid Transparent Objects with a Kinect Sensor" by Ilya Lysenkov, Victor Eruhimov and Gary Bradski, RSS 2012.
+See the `References`_ for details of the algorithm.

 Installation
 ^^^^^^^^^^^^